 Saint-Cirgues-de-Jordanne

-Saint-Cirgues lies halfway between Aurillac, the capital of the Cantal, and Puy Mary, the heart of the Monts du Cantal.
+Saint-Cirgues is located halfway between Aurillac, the capital of the Cantal, and Puy Mary, the heart of the Monts du Cantal.

-This charming and picturesque village is characterized by its houses built with the local dark volcanic stone, adorned with lime mortar joints.
+This charming and picturesque village is known for its houses built with the local dark volcanic stone, adorned with lime mortar joints.

-The Roman-style church Saint-Cyr-et-Sainte-Juliette, dating back to the 12th century, boasts a modest exterior that hides a beautifully decorated and colorful interior.
+The Roman-style church Saint-Cyr-et-Sainte-Juliette, dating back to the 12th century, features a modest exterior that hides a beautifully decorated and colorful interior.

 The village is also home to three circular, signed walking routes, each offering a unique perspective of the surrounding landscape, all starting from the heart of the village.